START-Hack/SGKBxIBM_START_Hack_Tour25/README.md

 - Nice watsonx Books for the winning teams
 - An invite to our Swiss Regional Club Oktoberfest Edition on Oct 14th at our Office
 - More Goodies at the event (Travelbag, Umbrella, a Thermo-Bottle)
+- A bluetooth speaker for each team member